mgijax/mgiemboss/readme.txt

    Configuration/update script
 If any of the above has changed, update the Configuration/update scripts as needed

-*The updates main configuration file is Configutation *Scripts  to run specific updates are stored under bin/ *taxonomy file - used by updateTrembl.sh  to only index sequences of organisms included in the taxonomy file
+*The main configuration file is Configutation
+*Scripts  to run specific updates are stored under bin/ *taxonomy file - used by updateTrembl.sh  to only index sequences of organisms included in the taxonomy file